ywtech-javascript/spring2024/pages/_lectures/topic02.md

 * <a href="https://www.digitalocean.com/community/tutorials/how-to-modify-attributes-classes-and-styles-in-the-dom" target="_blank">How to Modify Attributes, Classes, and Styles in the DOM</a>.<em>Digital Ocean</em>
 * <a href="https://www.digitalocean.com/community/tutorials/understanding-events-in-javascript" target="_blank">Understanding Events in JavaScript</a>.
 * <a href="https://www.digitalocean.com/community/tutorials/understanding-template-literals-in-javascript" target="_blank">Understanding Template Literals in JavaScript</a>. <em>Digital Ocean</em>

+## Slides
+Slides will be posted before our meeting.

+## Activities
+Activities will be posted before our meeting.